COVID-19 Vaccine | Frequently Asked Questions

 How long is my appointment?

-Approximately 25 minutes.
-Appointment consists of check-in, vaccination, and then 15 minutes of observation after your vaccine.
+Each appointment is approximately 25 minutes.
+Appointments consist of check-in, vaccination, and then 15 minutes of observation after your vaccine.

 Do I wait in my car upon arrival?